-We have audited the accompanying consolidated balance sheets of Reinsurance Group of America, Incorporated and subsidiaries (the "Company") as of December 31, 2012 and 2011, and the related consolidated statements of income, comprehensive income, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2012.
+We have audited the accompanying consolidated balance sheets of Reinsurance Group of America, Incorporated and subsidiaries (the "Company") as of December 31, 2013 and 2012, and the related consolidated statements of income, comprehensive income, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2013.
 Our audits also included the financial statement schedules listed in the Index at Item 15.
 These consolidated financial statements and financial statement schedules are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the financial statement schedules based on our audits.
+Our responsibility is to express an opinion on the financial statements and financial statement schedules based on our audits.